 National Park Cerro Castillo offers a number of hiking trails with a view of its crown jewel Cerro Castillo, a 2 675 m (8 776 ft) high three-spikes mountain towering over the laguna of the same name.
 Too lazy for a hike?
 No problemo, the town Villa Cerro Castillo lies directly on Carretera Austral, where you can take beautiful pictures of the mountains, grab a lunch and continue on the road.

 By the way, forget about crossing the whole Patagonia by car in one take.
 There are lakes and glaciers you wouldn’t like to go through in a car, not that they would let you.
 You would have to take and Argentinian detour and that’s not possible in rented car (rental rules).
 Far better idea is to buy a combined plane ticket and rent a car in each area.
 That means, you don’t have to return to the original destination, but fly straight to another.
-Less complications and more experiences!
+Less complications and more experiences (such as visiting some of the top 10 things to see in the Lake District)!
 For inspiration check this flight (Santiago de Chile–Puerto Montt–Punta Arenas).
 One last tip: go for Latam Airlines, Sky is a nuisance.

 Chile has countless volcanos, but Villarica is the real deal.
 It's the most active volcano in South America and a very popular tourist destination.
 That said, it’s no cakewalk.
 More Vietnam-like experience (especially with the surrounding hills covered in mild jungle).
 What about the climb, I hear you asking.
 Well, to be honest it’s thrilling but I almost died there.
 Imagine ascending from 1 500 m (4 921 ft) to 3 000 m (9 842 ft) with: